ravisiyer/scrape-blogger-post/README.md

 * **Full HTML Backup:** Creates a complete, self-contained HTML document with a clean filename based on the post's title.

-* **Safe and Efficient:** Includes a pre-fetch file existence check to prevent accidental overwrites and unnecessary network requests.
+* **Safe:** Includes a pre-write file existence check to prevent accidental overwrites.

 * **Character Encoding:** Correctly handles UTF-8 characters, preventing corruption when saving to a file.

 * **HTML5 Conversion:** The script uses Cheerio to parse the HTML content and then extract the relevant parts.
-As part of this process, some self-closing tags (like \<br />) may be converted to their HTML5 equivalents (like \<br>).
+As part of this process, some self-closing tags (like `<br />`) may be converted to their HTML5 equivalents (like `<br>`).
 This is a standard normalization practice and should not affect the visual rendering of the content in a web browser.

 #### Prerequisites